Culture of Islamabad: Cuisine

 Islamabad is home to many diplomats, government officials and foreign workers and is reflected in their cuisine.
 Islamabad celebrates food festivals through its ethnic groups with examples such as the Food Festival 2011, Austrian Food Festival 2013 and Swiss Food Festivals.
 As Pakistan is known for its diverse, traditional food options such as Nihari, Halwa Poori, Daal, Chapli Kebab, Islamabad's cuisine has further developed as they now have foreign franchises such as McDonald's, KFC, Hardee's, Subway, TGI Fridays, Cinnamon Café and China Grill.
 Fast food chains are as common as traditional food outlets in Islamabad.

 Among foreigners and people of a more affluent background are seen in a famous eating area known as Kohsar Market which includes many cafe's and restaurants that range from Pakistani, continental to Thai cuisine.

 The class distinction, moreover, has infiltrated not only the residential areas but also the many eateries that Islamabad hosts.
 Islamabad is home to a majority of Muslims and a minority of Christians.
 Christians are relegated to slum like neighborhoods in sectors of Islamabad like F-6, F-7, and G-11.
 Islamabad is a more affluent city at its core yet there are poorer areas within it that have been confined to specific sectors.
 Islamabad is a city where the government officials reside as it is mostly a political city at the heart of Pakistani politics.
-There are common eateries for political figures while there are others which are only for people of a possible middle or lower class.
+There are common eateries for political figures while there are others which are primarily focused on the middle or lower classes.

-Furthermore, People who live in Bahria Town often crave, from far, for the flavors of the Twin cities, eateries of Islamabad, or Street food of Rawalpindi.
-So, for those, here is a solution for your food indecisiveness.
-A list of Best Restaurants In Bahria Town Rawalpindi by Review Monkey.